Tabloid publisher testifies he canceled deal for Trump to buy story of alleged affair | Politics

 Tabloid publisher testifies he canceled deal for Trump to buy story of alleged affair

 Former National Enquirer publisher David Pecker testified at Donald Trump's criminal trial on Thursday that he worked out a deal that would allow Trump to buy the silence of a former Playboy model who said she had an affair with him, but called it off.

-Former National Enquirer publisher David Pecker testified at Donald Trump's criminal trial on Thursday that he worked out a deal that would allow Trump to buy the silence of a former Playboy model who said she had an affair with him, but called it off.
-Pecker, 72, said he signed an agreement with Trump's personal lawyer, Michael Cohen, to assign the rights to the woman's story to a shell company that would hide the fact that Trump's company was paying for it.
+Pecker, 72, said he signed an agreement with Trump's personal lawyer, Michael Cohen, to assign the rights to former Playboy model Karen McDougal's story to a shell company that would hide the fact that Trump was paying for it.
 He said he called off the deal after speaking with a company lawyer.

 "Michael Cohen said, 'The boss is going to be very angry with you.'
 And I said, 'I'm sorry, I'm not going forward, the deal is off,'" Pecker testified.
 "He was very angry, very upset, screaming, basically, at me," Pecker said of Cohen.

-Pecker said Cohen set up a shell company to disguise any payment from Trump's company to American Media before Pecker backed out of the deal.
+Pecker said Cohen set up a shell company to disguise any payment from Trump's company, before Pecker backed out of the deal.
 McDougal's story about the affair was never published - a practice known as "catch and kill" that is considered unethical by mainstream journalism outlets.

+Nevertheless, the Wall Street Journal published a story four days before the election revealing that American Media had bought McDougal's story.
+"Donald Trump was very upset, saying, 'How could this happen, I thought you had this under control,'" Pecker testified.

 McDougal is expected to testify later in the trial.
 Cohen is also expected to be a prominent witness.
 He has said he arranged a $130,000 payment to Daniels to keep quiet about a liaison she says she had with Trump in 2006.
 Prosecutors say Trump illegally falsified business records by disguising his reimbursement payments to Cohen as legal fees.